-We sent out many urgent appeals which Jonathan Ruff from Tamba Park responded to and we quickly got to work.
-The Ruff’s Kitchens feeding programme was brought to three schools in the Makonde District in 2016 giving 1,800 children a traditional Zimbabwean porridge-based-drink called mahewu (maize meal, sorghum, milk solids, lactic acid and sugar) fortified with essential vitamins and minerals, sourced from a local organisation.
+We sent out another urgent appeal for more help which Jonathan Ruff from Tamba Park responded to and the Ruff’s Kitchens feeding programme was brought to three schools in the Makonde District in 2016 giving 1,800 children a traditional Zimbabwean porridge-based-drink called mahewu (maize meal, sorghum, milk solids, lactic acid and sugar) fortified with essential vitamins and minerals, sourced from a local organisation.

 Our partnership with Ruff’s Kitchens thrived during 2017 and by the end of the year we reached 9 primary schools and 7 ECD (early childhood development) centres in the district, feeding an astounding 5,400 children every day.